 1. Journaling can help to manage depression

 When you are sad, hurt, or angry, expressing your thoughts can become harder than usual.
 But, it is important to get those depressive thoughts out of your mind.
 Journaling lets you release these harsh feelings.
-Instead of staying stuck with the negative self-talk, journaling helps you to vent it out.
+Instead of staying stuck with negative self-talk, journaling helps you to vent it out.
 It is a powerful form of self-expression that can resolve your complex feelings.
 Journaling moderates the impact of depressive thoughts and reduces them.

 Journaling is not a substitute for professional help under severe circumstances.
 But, in cases of mild depression, the benefits of journaling can build a bridge between the negative scenarios and your reality.